touchlab/SKIE/website/docs/intro.md

 This approach has the following problems:

 - It has an ugly syntax that leads to callback hell (which is what suspend functions were meant to solve in the first place).
-- Suspend function can be only called from Swift from the main thread (otherwise it results in a runtime crash).
+- Suspend function can be by default only called from Swift from the main thread (otherwise it results in a runtime crash).
+  - Kotlin 1.7.20 added a compiler flag that enables this feature.
+  - However, it only works with the regular (non `native-mt`) version of Coroutines.
+  - See [KT-51297](https://youtrack.jetbrains.com/issue/KT-51297/Native-allow-calling-Kotlin-suspend-functions-on-non-main-thread-from-Swift) for more information.
 - It's not possible to cancel execution of such function from Swift.

 The ugly syntax was already solved when Swift 5.5 added `async`/`await` with interop for legacy ObjC functions.